wa1tnr/CamelForth-SAMD51-SAMD21/README.md

 # Build Environment

-This is an Atmel Start based project for Atmel ATSAMD51J19A, and runs on the Adafruit Metro M4 Express target board (with plans for additional boards).
+This is an Atmel Start based project for Atmel ATSAMD51J19A, and now, also for ATSAMD21G18A, and runs on the Adafruit Metro M4 Express and Feather M0 Express target boards (with plans for additional boards).

-Pinmuxing is for that specific board.
+Pinmuxing is for these two specific boards.

-A recent (08 September 2018) generation of source Atmel Start project pack (*atzip) was created to ensure compatibility with the Atmel Start online configuration tool.
+A recent (08 September 2018) generation of source Atmel Start project pack (*atzip) was created to ensure compatibility with the Atmel Start online configuration tool, for SAMD51.

+SAMD21 .atzip is a bit older, and has similar scope (see 'saw-saw' here, for example, and ainsuMtxd21-exp repositories).

-The program leverages the USART on the SAMD51.
+The program leverages the USART on the SAMD51 (and now, SAMD21;
+will refrain from tandem-mentioning of both, in what follows;
+the port to SAMD21 took an afternoon and required almost no changes -- see the edit history in git or on github for details).

 The reference environment is a host PC, running Debian GNU/Linux 9.5, which talks to the Adafruit SAMD51 target via Silabs CP2104.
 The CP2104 is an USB to UART gateway chip.

 The Adafruit PiUART is the reference implementation for CP2104.